 The official SAP documentation for this feature can be found here, including an architecture diagram.

 - SAP HANA (on-premise) with the Automated Predictive Library (APL)

-- SAP Cloud Connector (we will install this)
+- SAP Cloud Connector (you will install this shortly)

 - SAP Cloud Platform Account

 - SAP Analytics Cloud CF Tenant (us10, eu10, jp10) and not Neo (us1, eu1, jp1)

 - Link SAC Tenant to SAP Cloud Platform Account